MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-faq.md

 ms.service: aibuilder
 ms.topic: conceptual
 ms.custom:
-ms.date: 09/01/2021
+ms.date: 08/19/2021
 ms.author: jofernan
 ms.reviewer: v-aangie
 ---

 # FAQ for form processing

 This article consists of frequently asked questions about the form processing model in AI Builder.
-If you don't see your question here, review the [Form processing AI model](form-processing-model-overview.md) section, or submit your question to the [Power Apps Community for AI Builder](https://powerusers.microsoft.com/t5/AI-Builder/bd-p/AIBuilder1).
+If you don't find your question here, review the [Form processing AI model](form-processing-model-overview.md) section, or submit your question to the [Power Automate Community for AI Builder](https://powerusers.microsoft.com/t5/AI-Builder/bd-p/AIBuilder).

 ## Functionality